EMF Equation of Alternator and AC Generator

 2. Cylindrical rotor type.

-The armature of alternator has coils placed 120 degree electrical apart.
-The magnitude of the AC voltage produced in the stator or armature of an alternator or synchronous generator depends on the magnetic flux, its frequency and number of turns in the stator winding.
+The armature of the alternator has coils placed 120 degrees electrically apart.
+The magnitude of the AC voltage produced in the stator or armature of an alternator or synchronous generator depends on the magnetic flux, its frequency, and the number of turns in the stator winding.

 Derivation of alternator or AC Generator EMF equation

-Let us derive the emf equation of the alternator or ac generator or synchronous generator.
+Let us derive the EMF equation of the alternator, AC generator, or synchronous generator.

 derivation of alternator EMF